 Dropshipping incurs low risk and costs, as you don’t have to worry about selling out your products.
 But it’s also a highly competitive model with low profit margins.

-Now that you got the fundamentals down pat, it’s time to set them up.
+Now that you got the fundamentals down pat, it’s time to setup and build your website.